hdShang/arxiv-daily/docs/cs-CL/2025-05-20/papers/250513908v1-cross-linguistic-transfer-in-multilingual-nlp-the-role-of-language-f.md

 ---
 layout: default
-title: Cross-Linguistic Transfer in Multilingual NLP: The Role of Language Families and Morphology
+title: "Cross-Linguistic Transfer in Multilingual NLP: The Role of Language Families and Morphology"
 ---

 # Cross-Linguistic Transfer in Multilingual NLP: The Role of Language Families and Morphology